reflex-dev/reflex-web/docs/events/special_events.md

 import reflex as rx

 from pcweb.templates.docpage import docdemo_from
-from pcweb.pages.docs.api_reference.special_events import special_events
+from pcweb.pages.docs import api_reference
 ```

 # Special Events

-Reflex also has built-in special events can be found in the [reference]({special_events.path}).
+Reflex also has built-in special events can be found in the [reference]({api_reference.special_events.path}).

 For example, an event handler can trigger an alert on the browser.